TheSave-afk/Distributed-System-with-JMS/README.md

 Clients that do not reach the necessary quorum need to wait for a random time before resubmitting the request.

 For execution on Eclipse:
-1. Create different configurations of Subscriber class
+1. Create different configurations of Publisher class
-2. Every subscriber configuration must have as parameter the ID (ex.
+2. Every Publicher configuration must have as parameter the ID (ex.
 1,2,3,...)
-3. Do the same with the publisher class ( at the moment only one configuration is required)